next-actions/pytest-mh/docs/articles/get-started.rst

 * write basic tests

-  * allow user run all commands, user must authenticate
+  * allow the user to run all commands, user must authenticate
-  * allow user run all commands, without authentication
+  * allow the user to run all commands, without authentication
-  * allow user run all commands if he or she is a member of a group, user must authenticate
+  * allow the user to run all commands if they are a member of a group, user must authenticate
-  * allow user run all commands if he or she is a member of a group, without authentication
+  * allow the user to run all commands if they are a member of a group, without authentication

 * these tests must be written for all possible sources of data